Lofoten with roof tents – guide with practical advice and inspiration

 Here they have built a replica of a large chieftain's house (the largest found in Norway) which was built on that exact spot around the year 500.
 There is also a museum with finds from the archaeological excavation.
 Incredibly exciting!

-We also want to recommend the restaurant/club Trævarefabrikken in Henningsvær.
+We also want to recommend the restaurant/club Traevarefabriken in Henningsvær.
 They host concerts, music clubs, and more.

 We went there to listen to a surf band that was supposed to play – but unfortunately it was canceled when we arrived.
 But just the venue and the good pizzas made it well worth a visit anyway.

 On the last day we went on a whale safari in Andenes and saw both sperm whales and orcas, so IMPRESSIVE, a memory for life.
-Before the boat trip we also got a guided tour of the museum in the main building.
+Before the boat trip, we also had a guided tour of the museum in the main building.

 Andenes is located north of Lofoten, it took us about three hours to drive there.
 Here there are both significantly fewer people and mountains than in Lofoten.

-Map with rooftop tent spots, hikes, and activities in Lofoten
+Map with roof tent spots, hikes, and activities in Lofoten

-Are you tempted to rooftop tent at some of the places we found?
+Are you tempted to roof tent at some of the places we found?
 Or maybe you want to do one of the hikes we did.

 Here you will find a map with all our spots marked (plus some we got tips about but didn't have time to visit ourselves).
 Enjoy!